 Meet Dear Smartphone

 Just a parent- one with a solid research tool box- trying to make sense of how smartphones change our lives.
-I have been studying tech and mobility for two decades ++.
+I have been following tech and mobility since graduate school .

 Jane Gould is the voice of Dear Smartphone.
-Her interest in ‘Dear Smartphone’ began in 2017 while working on two separate projects: first, a media campaign to reach drivers distracted by smartphones and second, a volunteer activity teaching seniors to use phones for ride-share.
+Her interest in ‘Dear Smartphone’ began in 2017 while working on two separate projects: first, a media campaign in California to reach drivers distracted by smartphones and second, a volunteer activity in Mass. teaching seniors to use phones for ride-share.
 She shelved plans to market a second book called, “The Really Smartphone” in order to concentrate on ‘DearSmartphone.’

 The backbone of DearSmartphone is communication theory.

 Suppose you wanted to reduce the likelihood that someone would look at their phone while driving?
-Successful campaigns, ranging from buckle-up/seat belt campaigns to ‘share-the-road’ are generally more effective when they use a light touch and humor.
+Successful campaigns, ranging from buckle-up/seat belt campaigns to ‘share-the-road’ are generally more effective when they design with a light touch and humor.
 First they prime their audience and then they provide information and resources.
-Their goal is to effect opinion change and behavior.
+The goal is to effect opinion change and behavior.

 Jane’s holds a PhD from the Annenberg School of Communications at Penn and did her thesis on susceptibility to media.
 While she does not present herself as an unassailable expert, she has managed to raise three digital natives who are responsible on social media and IRL.

-“DearSmartphone,” the advice column, and Instagram site @dearsmartphone continue Jane’s interest in mobility and the diffusion of innovation.
+“DearSmartphone,” the advice column, and @dearsmartphone at Instagram provide insight on mobility and innovation.
 These are user driven sites that invite public discussion and discourse on how smartphones shape our travel, relationships, and social attention.